 | Starting point | “What could be causing this?” | “I believe X is causing this” |

-In practice, consultants often start with a quick issue tree to generate hypotheses, then switch to hypothesis-driven mode for efficient testing.
-For market entry cases, you might explore all potential markets briefly, then form a hypothesis about the best option and test it rigorously.
+In practice, experienced consultants combine both: spend 60 seconds building a quick issue tree to generate candidate hypotheses, then switch to hypothesis-driven mode for efficient testing.
+For market entry cases, you might explore all potential geographies briefly, then form a hypothesis about the best option and pressure-test it rigorously.

-1. Hypothesis too vague “There’s a revenue problem” isn’t testable.
-Force yourself to specify mechanism, magnitude, and cause.
+1. Hypothesis too vague — “There’s a revenue problem” is not testable.
+Force yourself to specify the mechanism, magnitude, and cause.
+If you cannot articulate what data would disprove your hypothesis, it is not specific enough.

-2. Falling in love with your hypothesis Confirmation bias is real.
-Actively look for data that would disprove your hypothesis.
+2. Falling in love with your hypothesis — Confirmation bias is the most dangerous cognitive trap in consulting.
+Actively seek data that would disprove your theory before looking for supporting evidence.

-3. Skipping the tree Jumping from hypothesis to random data gathering defeats the purpose.
-Map out your sub-hypotheses first.
+3. Skipping the tree — Jumping from a top-level hypothesis to random data requests defeats the purpose.
+Map out your sub-hypotheses first so every data request has a clear purpose.

-4. Ignoring disconfirming evidence If data contradicts your hypothesis, don’t rationalize it away.
-Pivot or refine.
+4. Ignoring disconfirming evidence — If two data points contradict your hypothesis, do not rationalize them away.
+Pivot or refine immediately.

-5. Over-complicating the tree Three to four branches at each level is usually sufficient.
-More than five suggests you haven’t prioritized.
+5. Over-engineering the tree — Three to four branches at each level is optimal.
+More than five usually means you have not prioritized.

 Applying This in Your Next Case Interview

-When you receive a growth strategy or profitability case, follow this sequence:
+When you receive a growth strategy or profitability case, follow this time allocation:

-- First 2 minutes: Clarify the problem and objectives
+- Minutes 0–2: Clarify the problem and objectives

-- Minutes 2-4: Form your initial hypothesis and share it with the interviewer (“Based on what you’ve told me, my initial hypothesis is…”)
+- Minutes 2–4: Form your initial hypothesis and share it aloud (“Based on what you’ve told me, my initial hypothesis is…”)

 - Minutes 4–6: Sketch your hypothesis tree on paper

-- Remaining time: Systematically request data to test each branch, starting with highest-priority sub-hypotheses
+- Minutes 6–25: Systematically request data to test each branch in priority order

 Key Takeaways

-- Hypothesis-driven problem solving starts with an educated guess, then tests it systematically—dramatically faster than exhaustive analysis
+- Hypothesis-driven problem solving starts with an educated guess and tests it systematically—reaching answers 40–60% faster than exhaustive analysis

 - A strong hypothesis is specific, testable, grounded in context, and actionable

-- Prioritize testing based on impact and data availability
+- Prioritize testing based on likely impact and data availability—not personal preference

-- Treat hypothesis pivots as progress, not failure—interviewers value adaptability
+- Treat hypothesis pivots as progress, not failure; interviewers value adaptability over lucky first guesses

-- Combine with issue trees: explore broadly first, then focus with a hypothesis
+- Combine issue trees and hypothesis trees: explore broadly first, then focus and test

 Put It Into Practice

-The best way to internalize hypothesis-driven thinking is deliberate practice.
-Start with profitability cases where the structure naturally lends itself to hypotheses about revenue vs. cost drivers.
+The fastest path to internalizing hypothesis-driven thinking is deliberate, structured practice.
+Start with profitability cases where the revenue-versus-cost structure naturally lends itself to forming testable hypotheses about which driver is broken.

-Ready to test your skills?
-Try our AI Mock Interview to practice forming and testing hypotheses with real-time feedback, or explore our case library to find cases matched to your target companies.
+Ready to test your skills under realistic conditions?
+Try our AI Mock Interview for real-time feedback on your hypothesis formation and testing, or browse our case library to find cases matched to your target firms and industries.